Louise Antoinette Lannes, Duchess of Montebello: Court service

-During the tenure of Marie Louise as empress, the court was divided in three parties: the party of the recently new career aristocracy, who had been ennobled by Napoleon, was led by the duchess of Montebello and had the support of the emperor; the party of the old nobility of the l'ancien regime, who was led by the governess of Napoleon II, Louise Charlotte Françoise de Montesquiou, who had Napoleon's respect; and the military party, led by Géraud Duroc.
+During the tenure of Marie Louise as empress, the court was divided into three parties: the party of the new career aristocracy, who had been ennobled by Napoleon, was led by the duchess of Montebello and had the support of the emperor; the party of the old nobility of the ancien regime, was led by the governess of Napoleon II, Louise Charlotte Françoise de Montesquiou, who had Napoleon's respect; and the military party, led by Géraud Duroc.

 Montebello was a great support for Marie Louise during her childbirth, when she slept in her bedroom to support her.
 She stood by Marie Louise's side during her first regency in 1813, and accompanied her on her trip to Normandy with de Lucay.
 During Marie Louise's second regency in 1814, she accompanied the empress when she fled Paris in March to Blois in the entourage of Dr. Corvisart and her ladies-in-waiting de Lugay, de Castiglione and Moritalivet.
-When Marie Louise was encouraged to return to Paris before the Bourbons did to secure the throne for her son after the abdication of Napoleon, she was reportedly willing to do so after a conversation with her dame d'announce Mme Durand, but changed her mind and decided to stay on the advise of Montebello and Corvisart.
+When Marie Louise was encouraged to return to Paris before the Bourbons did to secure the throne for her son after the abdication of Napoleon, she was reportedly willing to do so after a conversation with her dame d'annonce Mme Durand, but changed her mind and decided to stay on the advice of Montebello and Corvisart.
 Montebello also convinced Marie Louise to accept the suggestion to go to Austria rather than to join Napoleon on his exile in Elba.

 Montebello joined Marie Louise on her trip to Austria after the fall of Napoleon.
 However, she was soon replaced as the head of Marie Louise's court by the Contessa de Brignole, despite the protest of Marie Louise; partially because Austria wished to have all her French courtiers replaced, and partially because she herself did not wish to continue her service in exile and wanted to be near her children.
 She never remarried.

+Legacy

 Jean Laffay named a breed of rose as Duchesse de Montebello in honor of Madame Lannes in 1824.